danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## Conclusion

-Cucumber isn’t magic, but it does bring structure and sanity to testing complex user flows.
+Cucumber isn't magic, but it does bring structure and sanity to testing complex user flows.
 It helps you describe what matters in plain language and keeps test code focused on behavior, not plumbing.
 When paired with Capybara and a CI runner, it becomes a powerful tool for catching regressions before your users do.

 For further reading, here are some of the resources mentioned in this post: